 If you’re into craft brew, you won’t want to miss a stop at nearby Municipal Brew Works.
-Located very close the the park, this brewery has lots of outdoor seating, tables inside, and some pretty great beers.
+Located very close to the park, this brewery has lots of outdoor seating, tables inside, and some pretty great beers.
 They don’t have food but they usually have food trucks parked outside.

 Hamilton is a DORA (downtown outdoor refreshment area) designated district.
 Ask for your beer in a DORA cup and you can take it to the park, to explore downtown, and more.
 Just be sure to stay within the DORA limits (well marked with signs, see map here).